Kong/docs.konghq.com/app/konnect/dev-portal/applications/dev-reg-app-service.md

 approval queue.
 If a {{site.konnect_short_name}} admin deletes the pending request, the pending request is removed from the **Services** pane.

-1. Click your Email address in the top right corner of the manager to trigger the drop down menu.
+1. Click your email address in the top right corner of the Dev Portal to trigger the drop down menu.
 Select **My Apps**.

 2. Click the application you want to unregister.